10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 6. Cenote El Pit

-Cenote El Pit is an unreal cavern and cave dive site in Mexico and on the bucket list of many Scuba divers.
-Driving with a jeep into the jungle and taking little wooden steps into a spectacular dive site with crystal clear water is a unique experience.
+Driving a jeep into the jungle and taking little wooden steps into a spectacular dive site with crystal clear water is a unique experience.

 The Pit is located in Dos Ojos Park, 22km north of Tulum and about 54km south of Playa del Carmen.

-Rainwater filters through the jungle floor to fill cenotes with crystal clear water and Cenote El Pit is known for excellent visibility sometimes exceeding 40 meters.
-The bright beams of sunlight penetrating the mouth of the cave and reaching deep towards the bottom of this cenote are some of the highlights of diving here.
+The bright beams of sunlight penetrate the mouth of the cave and reach deep towards the bottom of this cenote, making them some of the highlights of diving here.

-As you descend during your dive you reach an overhung cavern with some beautiful stalactites and stalagmites and even deeper you descend through a halocline, this is an interesting experience and is visible because of the refraction of light passing through the water layers with different densities.
-At about 27m you dive into a cloud of hydrogen sulfate swimming around some eerie tree branches before starting your ascent.
+As you descend during your dive, you will reach an overhung cavern adorned with beautiful stalactites and stalagmites; even deeper, you will pass through a halocline, which creates an interesting experience due to the refraction of light as it passes through water layers of different densities.

 7. Cuzama Cenotes

-The Cuzama cenote system may not be the most accessible cenote in the Mayan Riviera but it is definitely one of the most impressive!
+The Cuzama cenote system may not be the most accessible cenote in the Mayan Riviera, but it is definitely one of the most impressive!
 It is located about a 3-hour drive from Tulum and a 1-hour drive from Progresso in the middle of the Yucatan Peninsula.
-Progreso is one of many Gulf of Mexico beaches near Merida.

-The three cenotes of the Cuzama system are located deep within the jungle.
-Visitors are not permitted to drive to the cenotes.
-Instead, once they arrive at the parking lot, visitors can pay their 400 pesos to enter then walk or take a horse-drawn “train carriage” to the cenotes.
-The train tracks are the remnants of the agave rope industry which used to operate in this area.
+Instead, once they arrive at the parking lot, visitors can pay their 400 pesos to enter and then walk or take a horse-drawn “train carriage” to the cenotes.

-The three cenotes are Chelentun, Chansinic Che, and Bolon-Chohol.
-The smallest and shallowest is Chelentun.
-However, the latter two are progressively bigger and require you to descend a ladder into the sinkhole to reach them.
 Each cave opens up onto stunning turquoise pools.
 Bring a mask and snorkel!
-There are little fish skirting around the interesting rock formations.
+There are little fish skirting around the intriguing rock formations.

 Due to its seclusion, doing a Progreso excursion to the Cuzama cenotes on your own can be quite difficult, so we highly recommend booking a guided tour.